Rachitgoel19/War-Time-Communication/README.md

 Many a times we ourselves accidently share secret and highly protected information forgeting and blindly trusting the app.

-**What if you could control the security of your info?**
+There have already been various data leaks and yes it's harmful for individual as well as for an organisation.

+So, I've come up with a simple Encryption & Decryption algorithm to which using your code, you control the security of the message you're to send.

 ## Instructions

+**
 ```

-1. Clone the repository  using git clone <repo-link> or download zip file
+1. Clone the repository  using git clone https://github.com/dhairyaostwal/War-Time-Communication.git or download zip file
 2. Open home.html
-3. Explore live at
+3. You can also explore live at

 ```
+**

 ## Before you leave 🥺

+Hey!
+I am Dhairya Ostwal, a CSE undergrad from India.
+I mainly work on frontend web development and love building innovative products.

+🌱 Previously served as a Business Development Intern in a legal-tech startup driving Pre-Sales & Expansion.
+So, you can also call me *a Business Dev turned **Developer*** 👨🏻‍💻

 Let's connect on